FLASH SALE: For a limited time, save up to 15% OFF the Go San Francisco Pass! Follow the link for details.

 Who Should Buy the Go San Francisco Pass?

 First-time Visitors – Travelers visiting for the first time will enjoy the unlimited, all-inclusive selection of the Go San Francisco Pass.
 These are the people who are game for multiple attractions each day, which is where the big savings are.

 Families – Expenses add up fast when you’re traveling as a group, but so can the savings you get with the Go San Fran Pass.
 It’s a good option when you’re traveling with kids because the majority of the attractions are family friendly.

 Visitors Who Love Busy, Fun-filled Days – Technically, you can get your money’s worth (and even save a little) from a three or five-day Go San Francisco Pass if you visit one attraction a day and choose the most expensive options.
 That’s rare for an attractions pass!
 All the same, the real savings kick into gear when you experience 2-3 attractions each day.
 People who love action-packed days will get a ton of value from this pass.

 Who Should Skip the Go San Francisco Pass?

 Travelers Who Like to Take It Slow – Travelers who prefer a slightly slower pace (say one to two attractions per day) can still get some value from the three and five-day passes, depending on their selections.
 But people who don’t enjoy busy days or who don’t like consecutive days of attractions won’t save nearly as much money as people who do.

-People on a Super-tight Budget – The Go San Francisco Pass is an excellent buy for people who will use it appropriately, but travelers on a very restrictive budget will need to skip the pass and stick to free activities.
+People on a Super-tight Budget – The Go San Francisco Pass is an excellent buy for people who will use it appropriately, but travelers on a very restrictive budget will need to skip the pass and stick to free or low-cost activities.